JW Anderson Drew The Coolest Crowd Of London Fashion Week So Far

 Advertisement

-Whether it’s opening up shop, collaborating with the high street, hosting exhibitions or discovering emerging talent, there’s no stopping Jonathan Anderson, the fashion industry’s most prolific powerhouse.
+Whether it’s opening up shop, collaborating with fast fashion brands, hosting exhibitions, or discovering emerging talent, there’s no stopping Jonathan Anderson, the fashion industry’s most prolific powerhouse.
 For us, though, the collections themselves are still where the magic really begins – just as this season proved.

 Advertisement